Cousins throws for 2 touchdowns as Vikings beat Bears 17-9

 Robert Quinn and Akiem Hicks each had two sacks.
 Quinn has 16 this year, leaving him just shy of Hall of Famer Richard Dent’s franchise record of 17 1/2 in 1984.

-But it was another frustrating night for Chicago.
-Fans again booed at times and made their feelings about coach Matt Nagy known, chanting “Fire Nagy!”
+But Chicago committed nine penalties for 91 yards in a sloppy performance that had fans again booing at times and making their feelings about coach Matt Nagy known, chanting ”Fire Nagy!”

-The Vikings made it look easy in grabbing a 7-0 lead.
-Cousins hit Jefferson in the left corner of the end zone for a 12-yard touchdown with just over five minutes left in the first quarter.

-Fields was then stripped by Cameron Dantzler on a keeper near midfield.
-Anthony Barr recovered, leading to a field goal for the Vikings’ Greg Joseph early in the second after some drama for the Bears.
-Nagy, apparently upset about an unsportsmanlike conduct call against Deon Bush, got flagged, himself, between quarters for arguing with the officials.
+”That’s been the story, that’s been the story of the year,” Fields said. ”It’s just us shooting ourselves in the foot.
+Once we eliminate those penalties, sacks on my part where I should just throw the ball away, throw the ball down to the ground – once we eliminate those, we start seeing more points come up on the board and have more success.
+I thought our whole defense played great tonight and put us in a position to win.”

 EJECTED